javiciier/Javiciier/README.md

 # WHO AM I?

-Hi, I'm **Javier Cancela** and I'm about to graduate as a **Software Engineer**.
+Hi, my name is  **Javier** and graduated as a **Software Engineer**.

 I studied a Computers Science degree at [FIC in Universidade da Coruña](https://www.fic.udc.es/) in Galicia (Spain) and I'm currently studying a Computer Science master called MUEI at the same place.

 ### MY TECH SKILLS

 During my time at college I had to learn how to use many languages, tools and frameworks.
-These are some I feel confident with:
+These are some I feel confident with and used the most:

   * ![JAVA](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)